appinha/42cursus/00-Libft/README.md

 * [`ft_lstclear`](./ft_lstclear.c)			- delete sequence of elements of list from a starting point
 * [`ft_lstiter`](./ft_lstiter.c)			- apply function to content of all list's elements
 * [`ft_lstmap`](./ft_lstmap.c)				- apply function to content of all list's elements into new list

+Obs.: functions marked with * are bonus functions not demanded by the project's subject.